edunad/rawrbox/samples/009-assimp/README.md

 # 009-assimp Sample

+> [!NOTE]
-### This sample demonstrates how to use assimp to load models, including animations, blend states, and textures.
+> This sample demonstrates how to use assimp to load models, including animations, blend states, and textures.

 ![](https://i.rawr.dev/sample9-min-3.gif)